UCLA's Phlebotomy Course can start your medical career

 - On the third week, classes meet on Thursday and Saturday.

 - For the remaining three weeks, classes meet on all day Saturdays, from 8am to 5pm.
 Through lectures, interactive presentations, skills labs, and simulations you will gain the knowledge and skills to administer blood draws for patients.
 You will first practice venipuncture on manikins, followed by practicing venipuncture on each other before beginning starting your clinical phase.

 The clinical phase may begin during the fourth week of the didactic phase of the course, depending on shift availability.
 Available shifts may include day, evening, and weekend shifts (separate from the classroom hours).
 In the clinical phase, you will be rotated through UCLA hospitals and affiliated community clinics.
 You will function on a one-to-one basis, drawing blood from actual patients, under the direct supervision of a laboratory supervisor and/or licensed phlebotomist preceptor.
 Due to COVID-19 safety measures in clinical offices and labs, we are currenty unable to place students in clinical shifts.
 You may complete all course instruction and exams, but you cannot complete the licensing process to work as a phlebotomist until completing clinical shifts when they become available again.

-The textbook and fees for online exams are not included in the course fee.
+The textbook, fees for online exams, and fees for Complio compliance tracking are not included in the course fee.
 Please see the Required Materials page for these costs.

 Phlebotomy students are required to have access to a stable internet connection and a desktop or laptop computer (Windows or Mac) for testing purposes.